 My work in research ethics focuses on developing and advocating for respectful, participant-centred processes that honour the dignity and complexity of individual experiences.
 I try to achieve this through the Inspiring Ethics group I founded, by developing community ethics boards and processes, and via research.
 For instance, to find out how to research ethically with migrants, I conducted an ethnography of three participatory action research projects with Iranian and Afghan community groups.
 An academic paper based on my learnings is here.
 You can also access our co-produced report.

+Inspiring Ethics is a group of researchers who want to reshape ethical relations in community-based research and change the bioethical model of university ethics.
 We have mapped out the diverse ethical process issues faced in participatory research.
 We have invited experts in the field of ethics to speak at our events, broadening our understanding and stimulating discussion on complex ethical issues in research.
-We organised an arts-based workshop bringing together researchers, community members, and lived experience experts.
+We organise arts-based workshops bringing together researchers, community members, and lived experience experts; and have contributed to an exhibition on Experts by Experience.

 Findings on from Research with Sanctuary Seekers